-To date, 133 Representatives and 34 Senators have sent a letter, including 101 Democrats and 67 Republicans, to the Department of Labor and Office of Management and Budget raising concerns with the proposed regulation.
+To date, 149 Representatives and 34 Senators have sent a letter, including 118 Democrats and 65 Republicans, to the Department of Labor and Office of Management and Budget raising concerns with the proposed regulation and expected re-proposal.
 These concerns have ranged from the impact on an individuals’ choice of provider to potential unintended consequences limiting access to education for millions of individuals saving for retirement.

 *See also our page on Fiduciary Standard